rusty-brown/fine-fractals-zoom-videos/README.md

 `re` and `im` varies as calculation progresses.
 For specific pixel, `originRe`, and `originIm` are constant.

-In deliberately confusing terminology if complex numbers, that would be
+In deliberately confusing terminology of complex numbers

 > z -> z<sup>2</sup> + c

-Where c is a constant, which differs for every single point, and z<sub>0</sub> = c<sub>0</sub>
+Where c is a constant different for each calculation origin, and z<sub>0</sub> = c<sub>0</sub>

 ### To make a classic image of Mandelbrot set